 In the 20th century, parallel to the construction of the city of Rustavi, Gardabani’s factories and settlements started to develop.
 Nowadays, here you can find large agricultural factories and scientific establishments.

-While travelling in Gardabani municipality, be sure to visit the Saint George Shavnabada Monastery, Kumisi Nunnery, Martkopi Monastery, and Archangel, Satskhenisi, and Norio Churches.
+While traveling in Gardabani municipality, be sure to visit the Saint George Shavnabada Monastery, Kumisi Nunnery, Martkopi Monastery, and Archangel, Satskhenisi, and Norio Churches.

 You are also keenly advised to visit Gardabani National Park, for its diverse flora and fauna, and the colorful, exotic hills of Mravaltskaro.
 In addition, visit Mravaltskaro Reservoir, Jandari Lake and Kumisi Lake, famous for the healing properties of its mud.
 These places are ideal for picnics, travelling in nature, bird-watching, and fishing.